Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 The Great Eggshell vs. Satin Debate: A Woodworker’s Tale

-You know, it’s a thing how a simple home improvement project can turn into a wild journey.
+You know, it’s a funny thing how a simple home improvement project can turn into a wild journey.
 Just the other day, I was sitting in my garage, sipping on a cup of lukewarm coffee, and staring at a couple of pieces of pine wood I’d cut for a shelving project.
 I’d been thinking about how I’d finish them—eggshell or satin?
 It felt like a million-dollar decision at the time.

 So, here’s how it all went down.
-I’d just wrapped up a long week at work, spent a bit too long wrestling with spreadsheets, and decided the best way to unwind was good ol’ .
-A couple of years ago, I built a nice set of shelves for my living room, used some decent pine boards, but this time I wanted a more polished look.
+I’d just wrapped up a long week at work, spent a bit too long wrestling with spreadsheets, and decided the best way to unwind was good ol’ woodworking.
+A couple of years ago, I built a nice set of for my living room, used some decent pine boards, but this time I wanted a more polished look.
 I’d heard folks on the online forums talking about the merits of those two finishes, and I figured, “Heck, why not give it a shot?”

 Getting Started